 - No entry requirements or interview

-- Complete the programme at your own pace
+- Do it in your own time, and at your own pace

 - Takes around 5-6 hours to complete